 The full study, every prompt, every verbatim AI answer, the locked scoring formula, is at 5wpr.com/research/what-does-ai-say-about-the-royal-family/.

-Issue No. 1 is the royal family.
+The royal family is the test case.
 The instrument is the work.

 AI Communications is a mix of journalism, psychology, and engineering.